Exciting news! CURA4U is now offering online urgent care consultations in 50+ states across USA. Click here to learn more!

 Overview

 Dermatitis refers to skin inflammation that causes itchy, red, swollen skin that may or may not is accompanied by blisters, oozing, and skin thickening.
-Dermatitis is a broad term subdivided into some types, each of which has a specific cause, symptoms, and treatment.
-The most common styles include Atopic dermatitis, contact dermatitis, seborrheic dermatitis, infant dermatitis, etc.
+Dermatitis is a broad term subdivided into various types, each of which has a specific cause, symptoms, and treatment.

 Types